ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ## MPI: Parallel processing via Hybrid MPI (multi-threaded multi-node MPI jobs)

-Wynton provides a special MPI parallel environment (PE) called `mpi-8` that allocates exactly eight (8) slots per node across one or more compute nodes.
+{{ site.cluster.name }} provides a special MPI parallel environment (PE) called `mpi-8` that allocates exactly eight (8) slots per node across one or more compute nodes.
 For instance, to request a Hybrid MPI job with in total forty slots (`NSLOTS=40`), submit it as:

 ```sh
 qsub -pe mpi-8 40 hybrid_mpi.sh